Cannon Hill, Queensland: Geography

-The suburb is located 10.4 km by road east of the Brisbane GPO.
+The suburb is located 10.4 km by road east of the Brisbane CBD.

 History

 Cannon Hill was originally inhabited by Aboriginal people but, after being accused of "intimidating" the settlers, they were "dispersed" by the Native Police and Brisbane Mounted Police in November 1861, around the time when British settlement began in the area.
 Some land was used by settlers for farming and grazing, but the area remained mostly bushland.

 The suburb is most likely named after Cannon Hill House, a residence formerly located on Wynnum Road.
-It was occupied by the Weedon family from its construction in 1867 until burning down in 1927.
+It was occupied by the Weedon family from its construction in 1867 until burning down in 1926.
 Thornhill Weedon named the house after two fallen trees which were said to have resembled a cannon.

 The Cleveland railway line was opened in 1889 going through Cannon Hill to Cleveland.
 At the same time blocks of land near the station were offered for sale.

 Cannon Hill State School opened on 16 August 1915.

 In February 1917, the Cannon Hill Progress Association proposed that a School of Arts be established in the district and a campaign of fund raising commenced.
 In June 1917 a land parcel of 32 sqperch was reserved for the School of Arts.
 In August 1922 it was announced that construction of the building was underway, although the stumps (the foundations of a Queenslander building) were not in place until February 1923.
 The building was to be 70 by 40 ft and to be used as a dancing and concert hall, gymnasium and reading and recreation room purposes.
 Although intended to be two storeys, by June 1923 it was decided to just construct one storey initially to avoid going into debt.
 A stump-capping ceremony was held on 9 June 1923.
 The School of Arts was completed in 1923, consisting of a large hall and a library.

 On Sunday 14 June 1925, Archbishop James Duhig blessed and laid the foundation stone of the new Catholic presbytery.
 He also blessed and opened St Finbar's Convent to be occupied by the Sisters of Charity.
 He returned in August 1925 to officially open the presbytery.